skoolkid/skoolkit/sphinx/source/commands.rst

-In addition to block types and addresses, `game.ctl` will contain block titles, block descriptions, registers, mid-block comments, block start and end comments, sub-block types and addresses, instruction-level comments, and some :ref:`ASM directives <asmDirectives>`.
+In addition to block types and addresses, `game.ctl` will contain block titles, block descriptions, registers, mid-block comments, block start and end comments, sub-block types and addresses, instruction-level comments, non-entry blocks, and some :ref:`ASM directives <asmDirectives>`.

 To list the options supported by `skool2ctl.py`, run it with no arguments::